YashdalfTheGray/colorcode/README.md

 ## Get the library

-Getting the code down is as simple as running `go get yashdalfthegray/colorcode`
+Getting the code down is as simple as running `go get github.com/yashdalfthegray/colorcode` and then importing into your code with `import "github.com/yashdalfthegray/colorcode"`.

 ## What's included?